Post-quantum Zero Knowledge in Constant Rounds: Preliminaries

+\nir{since you're using $\SigP_1$ also before, define it (and $\SigP_3$) in the beginning of the sigma def, then here only need to address $\SigS_1$}\omri{decided to write it differently.} \end{claim}

-Sigma protocols are known to follow from classical zero-knowledge proof systems such as the (parallel repetition) of the 3-coloring protocol \cite{goldreich1991proofs}, which is in turn based on non-interactive perfectly-binding and computationally hiding commitments.
+\paragraph{Instantiations.} Like witness-indistinguishable proofs, Sigma protocols are known to follow from the parallel repetition of the 3-coloring protocol \cite{goldreich1991proofs}.
+For the protocol to have special zero knowledge against quantum attacks, we need the non-interactive commitment $\alpha$ to be computationally hiding against quantum adversaries, which can be instantiated for example from QLWE.